playgameservices/play-games-plugin-for-unity/README.md

 Enter the Constants class name.
 This is the name of the fully qualified class that will be updated (or created) which contains the IDs of the game resources.
 The format of the name is <namespace>.<classname>.
+For example, AwesomeGame.GPGSIds

 Enter the resource definition data.
-This is the Objective-C  data from the play console which contains the resource IDs as well as the Client ID.
+This is the Objective-C  data from the Google Play Developer Console which contains the resource IDs as well as the Client ID.

-This data is found in the play console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Objective-C.
+This data is found in the Google Play Developer Console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Objective-C.

-After pasting the data into the text area, click the **Setup** button.

-* Your client ID (e.g. "46798138751-afwa4iejsfjskj.apps.googleusercontent.com")
-* Your bundle identifier (e.g. "com.example.AwesomeGame")

-All of these settings must match exactly the values you used when setting up your client ID on the Developer Console previously.

 When ready, click the **Setup** button to finish the configuration process.